 - Governmental bodies as part of monitoring compliance to legal country requirements.

-- External audit teams with the aim of certifying an organisation to a given standard.
+- External audit teams with the aim of certifying an organization to a given standard.

 - Internal inspections as a part of an internal audit or a periodic inspection program.